loechel/praesentationen/plone-and-python-community.rst

     Arnhem was a city with a major bridge over the river Rhein and therefore a major battleground in the second world war

-    The Words there:
+    The words there:

     de meeste mensen zwijgen, een enkeling stelt een daad.
     Die meisten Menschen schwiegen, ein paar wenige handeln.
-    Most people stay silent; only a few act
+    Most people stay silent; only a few act.

     Plone Conferences are proposed by organizers, and proposals get voted on if there is more than one that year.